jogetoss/email-tool-with-template/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This email tool plugin allows a template to be used to be included in the email message

 # Getting Help